Smmehdihosseini/Regression-Task-Optimization/README.md

 # Regression-Task-Minimization

-In this repository, there are several methods to optimize the *Regression Task* including: \n
+In this repository, there are several methods to optimize the *Regression Task* including:

-1 - Least Linear Squares \n
+* Least Linear Squares
-2- Stochastic Gradient Descent with Adam Optimizer \n 3- Minibatch Gradient Descent \n
+* Stochastic Gradient Descent with Adam Optimizer
+* Minibatch Gradient Descent

+In addition to these algorithms, there are some methods to evaluate the model.